Criminal and Regulatory Law Experts in Birmingham

 Whether you need help dealing with a police investigation, a driving offence, or a business or professional regulation matter, get in touch for a no-strings chat to find out what we can do for you.

 Based in the heart of Birmingham at the Custard Factory in Digbeth, we’re part of one of the most exciting and influential communities of independent businesses outside London.

+Regan is an experienced solicitor and advocate, qualified to represent clients in magistrates’ courts, Crown Courts, tribunals and senior courts.
 He founded Regan Peggs Solicitors in 2015, after a decade spent at two of the most respected law firms in the Midlands and as a senior legal advisor at Birmingham Magistrates’ Court.

 Gemma is a trainee solicitor at the firm and is the first point of contact for most clients.

 After graduating with a first class honours degree in Law in 2016, Gemma successfully completed her Legal Practice course and Masters in Law in 2017, both with distinction.
 She joined the firm as a paralegal from her previous role in the criminal department of one of Birmingham’s largest law firms, and won the title of Paralegal of the Year at the 2019 Birmingham Law Society Legal Awards.

 Charley Gee is a paralegal with a first class honours degree in Law with Criminology from Birmingham City University.

 Following graduation, Charley joined Regan Peggs Solicitors in 2020 as an administrator.
 Charley prospered in the role and, having shown passion and skill, achieved a promotion to paralegal in 2021.

 Charley is a member of Women in Criminal Law, determined to be a part of a legal landscape in which gender equality is a commitment not just a tick-box.
 With a keen interest in criminal law, Charley is completing an accreditation to represent clients at police stations.